 Injuries must generally be reported within five days to remain eligible for workers’ compensation.

 Do not face this alone if you feel overwhelmed after a workplace accident.
-Let Cartee & Lloyd guide you through workers’ compensation coverage rules and, if needed, explore other legal avenues.
-We know how to handle workers’ compensation claims and fight for workers’ compensation benefits that meet your needs.
-Contact us for a free consultation today to discuss your options after a workplace accident.
+Let Cartee & Lloyd guide you through workers' compensation coverage rules and, if needed, explore other legal avenues.
+We know how to handle workers' compensation claims and fight for workers' compensation benefits that meet your needs.
+Contact our Tuscaloosa workplace accident lawyer for a free consultation today to discuss your options after a workplace accident.

 Start your free consultation with Cartee & Lloyd by contacting us today!